Jain-Nishkarsh/Jain-Nishkarsh/README.md

 - 👋 Hi, I’m Nishkarsh Jain
-- 👀 I’m interested in Most Things
-- 🌱 I’m currently learning Alot
+- 👀 I’ve dwelled into the worlds of Data Science, ML, AI (bit of Tensorflow) and also gotten into GameDev (Unity)
+- 👍🏻 Proficient in Python and decent at C# (because of Unity)
+- 🌱 Right Now, I intend to learn more about Web Dev
 - 📫 How to reach me : nishkarshjain2005@gmail.com

 <!---